 Get Your Kit Together

-Once you've found a basket/backpack/tote bag to hold everything, here are suggestions for basic items you could pack.
+Choose a basket/backpack/tote bag to hold all the non-food items you need at the ready.
+Here are suggestions for basic items you could pack.
 (Add or subtract to this list to suit your needs.)
 And yes, you could buy a pre-made picnic kit.
 But where's the creativity in that?